Skip to main content

 About

-Harmony: The Fall of Reverie is a single player casual action adventure game with fantasy and drama themes.
+Harmony: The Fall of Reverie is a single player casual management game with fantasy and drama themes.
 It was developed by DON'T NOD and was released on June 8, 2023.
-It received mostly positive reviews from both critics and players.
+It received positive reviews from critics and mostly positive reviews from players.

 Skip User Reviews